CenturyLinkCloud/PublicKB/Cloud Application Manager/Managed Services/getting-started-with-cam-create-managed-application.md

 The Managed Services Anywhere team will use their special powers to transform the policy into a JSON document that can be consumed and stored with a mapping to the simple application name provided.
 This way, whenever the application is deployed, this monitoring policy definition will be applied.

 Expect to receive an email from Managed Services Anywhere informing you of this part of the process being complete.
 You should see the Managed Application script box in the workspace provided and with that you can complete the steps below.
-Additionally, the monitoring policy you created can then be deleted if you wish as the MSA team only used it as a reference.
+Additionally, the monitoring policy you created can then be deleted if you wish as the MSA team only uses it as a reference.

 ### Create Managed Script Box for Your Application